In 2025, more than 70 million Americans are part of the gig economy, making up around 36 % of the U.S. workforce

 Checklist for US companies hiring independent contractors

-- Request Form W-9 from the contractor
+- Request Form W-9 from the contractor to collect their Taxpayer Identification Number (TIN).

-- Request Form W9 from the contractor and issue Form 1099 NEC to the IRS for payments exceeding $600 annually
+- Request Form W-9 and issue Form 1099-NEC for payments exceeding $600 annually.

 Benefits of Hiring an Independent Contractor